 A Eulogy for a Living Soul

-This autumn, artist and performer Victoria Melody teams up with her dad, TV antique dealer Mike Melody, for her most ambitious show yet.
+Artist and performer Victoria Melody teams up with her dad, TV antique dealer Mike Melody, for her most ambitious show yet.
 Ugly Chief is a comedy based on true-life events, performed by a real-life father and daughter.

 In 2013, Mike was diagnosed with Motor Neurone Disease and given five years to live.
 Victoria was put in charge of planning the funeral (complete with eulogies, a New Orleans jazz procession and a congregation dressed in Blackpool FC tangerine).
 But a year later the doctors realised they had misdiagnosed Mike.